 Numerical derivatives and integrals

-Appendix A do-file
+Appendix A Do-file

 APPENDIX B REVIEW OF PROBABILITY